The Lhasa Apso is a relatively small dog with an extreme personality.

 The Lhasa Apso dog breed was introduced in Tibet over 2,500 years ago.
 The dog was bred as a watchdog in the palaces and Buddhist monasteries in the Himalayas.
 Named after the sacred city of Lhasa, these highly valued creatures were the indoor watchdogs of temples.

-Some DNA evidence has shown that Lhasa Apso is an ancient line closely related to the wolf.
-The breed gradually came into the western world in the early 1900s and was recognized as the Lhasa Terrier by the Kennel Club in London in 1908.
+Some DNA evidence has shown that the Lhasa Apso is an ancient line closely related to the wolf.
+The breed gradually entered the western world in the early 1900s and was recognized as the Lhasa Terrier by the Kennel Club in London in 1908.

 Lhasa Apso characteristics